iifl-logo

 3. Mr. Durgesh Dingankar - Company Secretary and Compliance Officer.

-Retirement by Rotation:
+0 Retirement by Rotation:

-Declarations By Independent Directors
+0 Declarations by Independent Directors

 All the Independent Directors of your Company have submitted their declarations of independence, as required, pursuant to the provisions of Section 149(7) of the Act, stating that they meet the criteria of independence, as provided in Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) of the Listing Regulations and are not disqualified from continuing as Independent Directors of your Company.
 Further, all the Independent Directors of your Company have confirmed their registration / renewal of registration, in the Independent Directors Databank.

-During the year under review, none of the Directors of the Company had any pecuniary relationship or transactions with the Company, other than receipt of sitting fees for the purpose of attending meetings of the Board and its committees.
+During the year under review, none of the Independent Directors of the Company had any pecuniary relationship or transactions with the Company, other than receipt of sitting fees for the purpose of attending meetings of the Board and its committees.

-Your Company has familiarised the Independent Directors, with regard to their roles, rights, responsibilities, nature of the industry in which the Company operates and the business model of the Company etc. The Familiarisation Programme was imparted to the Independent Directors during the meetings of the Board of Directors.
-The Familiarisation Programme for Independent Directors is uploaded on the website of the Company, and is accessible at https://www.maninfra.com/wp-content/uploads/2025/07/21A.-Details-of-Familiarization-Programme-to-independent-directors-24-25.pdf
+The Familiarization Programme was imparted to the Independent Directors during the meetings of the Board of Directors.
+The details of Familiarization Programme for Independent Directors is uploaded on the website of the Company, and is accessible at https://www.maninfra.com/wp-content/uploads/1.-Details-of-Familiarization-Programme-to-independent- directors-25-26-1.pdf

 2. DIRECTORS RESPONSIBILITY STATEMENT